nus-cs2103-AY2425S1/ip/AI.md

-i used chatgpt for:
+i used chatgpt a bit for guidance in tasks 3,4,6

-a small part in Task 3